 We currently have no employees.
 Our Adviser, with the assistance of our Sub-Adviser, performs our day-to-day management functions.
 Our executive officers are all employees of the Adviser.
 We do not pay any of these individuals for serving in their respective positions.
 See "Item 13.
-Certain Relationships and Related Transactions, and Director Independence" for a discussion of fees and expenses payable to our Advisers and their respective affiliates.
+Certain Relationships and Related Transactions, and Director Independence" of our Annual Report on Form 10-K for a discussion of fees and expenses payable to our Advisers and their respective affiliates.